tc39/notes/meetings/2019-01/jan-30.md

 DRR: I'm fine moving on to other topics.

-MS: I'm not in favor of moving this to Stage 3.
+MLS: I'm not in favor of moving this to Stage 3.
 We had an internal discussion among programmers who use decorators in their work.
 The consensus was that this proposal is too complex.
 That complexity hurts the proposal in several different ways.
 First, it makes the proposal too hard to use.
 Decorators are like a swiss army knife.
 I think this complexity may make this lack adoption, except among hardcore framework authors.
 The complexity could also make it harder to implement efficiently.
 I think we need to make sure the proposal is friendly to tooling, but that is not part of this proposal.
 The complexity goes beyond where the common use cases are for this proposal.
 To restate, I am in favor of decorators, but I am not in favor of this proposal because the complexity makes it hard for both programmers and implementers.

 DE: Can you elaborate what people thought was too complex?

-MS: There have been features that have been added, like the whole initializer thing, that go beyond the general use cases of the people I talk to who are using decorators regularly.
+MLS: There have been features that have been added, like the whole initializer thing, that go beyond the general use cases of the people I talk to who are using decorators regularly.

 DE: Initializers were important for frameworks to be able to upgrade from what they were doing before.
 (Gives an example about Set.)
 Now that we have Define semantics, we need a way to insert an extra callback that gets run right after super returns.
 YK was pushing back against this for awhile, because it doesn't involve a syntactic element, but framework authors, like Polymer, MobX (?), etc., were coming back saying they needed it.

 JFI: I found in practice that decorators tend to do one thing.
 I found using it was straightforward with this change.
 The decorator returning a static description is actually tooling friendly.

-MS: One more thing about complexity.
+MLS: One more thing about complexity.
 You can completely replace a class and have decorators on methods and classes.
 When does the class get replaced or not?
 Do you see the decorated or undecorated class?
 Those semantic on timing seem very confusing, much more than originally.

 DE: That's interesting.
 There are some things that run before initialization.
 It's been that way for a while.

 TDE: You said you talked to people about decorators; who were they?

-MS: Developers within Apple who use decorators.
+MLS: Developers within Apple who use decorators.
 One surprising comment was someone who uses decorators but doesn't like this proposal.

 DE: I'd like to talk with that person offline.

 WH: I agree this is complex.
 I'm just trying to understand MS's position of wanting decorators but not with the current complexity.
 Is there something concrete or actionable you'd like to see changed?

-MS: We'll discuss this within Apple.
+MLS: We'll discuss this within Apple.

 KS: I am also sympathetic with the concern on complexity.
 I think some people who are more closely involved with the proposal are cognisant that the complexity of the feature has continued to grow over time, even very recent history.
 Complexity by itself is not a problem, but it begs the question, why does this feature need so much complexity and increase in scope?
 What this proposal is trying to do is trying to chase macros and a general purpose syntactic utility.
 That seems like a noble goal; being able to abstract over syntax is good.
 Many language have done it.
 But I wonder whether, if this is a general-purpose syntactic abstraction feature for JS, is that the macro feature that we want, and the macro feature that we want to be stuck with?
 Does it work for the rest of the language, or is it just limited to classes?
 We have talked about how it extends to functions or object literals, and there are potential problems with that.
 I fear that by the time we reach the end of the road, we won't like this macro feature we created.